 SEABIRDS, SHOREBIRDS & WADERS: 30 WAYS TO DISTINGUISH THEM

-I have recently been looking at hundreds of photos of birds, many with aquatic or semi-aquatic lives.
+While putting together “The Birds of Abaco” I looked at and archived hundreds of photos of birds, many with aquatic or semi-aquatic lives.
 These can be broadly categorised as seabirds, shorebirds or wading birds.
-But with some bird breeds, there can be doubt as to which category applies.
+But with some bird breeds, there can be doubt as to which category applies (and in different parts of the world the categories themselves may be named differently).
 There is the strict Linnaean ordering of course, but in practice there is a degree of informal category overlap and some variation in the various bird guides.
-This is especially so between shorebirds and the smaller, less exotic wading birds.
+This is especially so between shorebirds and the smaller wading birds.
 Shorebirds may wade, and wading birds may be found on shores.
-Then I remembered a past blog post by the estimableBEACH CHAIR SCIENTIST that I thought deserved an outing here.
-I re-blogged the chart from BCS early last year.
-In the meantime site followers and site hits have surprisingly increased considerably, but I suspect only the dedicated make time to sift through any blog’s archives… Even if you have no problem distinguishing birds in the 3 categories, there are avian characteristics within each list that are interesting observations in themselves.
+Then I remembered a past blog post by the estimable BEACH CHAIR SCIENTIST that I thought deserved another outing here.
+Even if you have no problem distinguishing birds in the 3 categories, there are avian characteristics within each list that are interesting observations in themselves.

 10 CHARACTERISTICS OF SEABIRDS